Yagavi8116/Panic-Disorder-Detection/README.md

 ```
 pkl.dump(dtf, open('dtf.pkl','wb'))
 ```
-   saves a file named 'dtf.pkl' on your device.
+   saves a file named '*dtf.pkl*' on your device.

 ### Website
--The wesbite uses Flask for its deployment
+-The wesbite uses Flask for its deployment.

 -The website enables the user to choose the options from the choices provided in the dropdown or radio/check boxes and, on the basis of the user's input, provides the output stating that either the user is normal or the user might have panic disorder.

 ### Website Deployment
--Make sure that the file 'dtf.pkl' is present in the chosen directory, same folder as in *app.py*.
+-Make sure that the file '*dtf.pkl*' is present in the chosen directory, same folder as in *app.py*.

 -Run the following in terminal: